I2PC/docs/docs/Installation/Requirements/index.rst

 - `default-jdk`: Default Java Development Kit.
 - `git`: Version control system for source code management.
 - `cmake`: Cross-platform build system.
+- `jpeg`: Compress, decompress, transform JPEG images.

 You can install these packages on Ubuntu-based systems using the following command:

 .. code-block:: bash

-   sudo apt install -y libfftw3-dev libopenmpi-dev libhdf5-dev python3-numpy python3-dev libtiff5-dev libsqlite3-dev default-jdk git cmake
+   sudo apt install -y libfftw3-dev libopenmpi-dev libhdf5-dev python3-numpy python3-dev libtiff5-dev libsqlite3-dev default-jdk git cmake libjpeg-dev

 Additionally, you need to install `scons` in the environment where Xmipp will be compiled.
 If you plan to run Xmipp within Scipion, you should install it in your Scipion3 environment.
 You can install `scons` using `pip`: